kenakofer/stepmania-bpm-generation/README.md

 # stepmania-bpm-generation
 A tool to get generate precise stepmania BPMs on less consistent songs by just hitting a key every beat as the song plays.
-It works well on songs that are basically one tempo, but with small variations.
+The second script smoothes out the result and creates a `#BPMS` entry with the correct syntax.
+Because of the smoothing function, it works well on songs that are basically one tempo, but with small variations.

-➡️ ⬅️ ⬆️ ⬇️
+⬅️ ⬇️ ⬆️ ➡️

 The first song I used to test (and my first stepmania track ever): Billy Joel's "Piano Man" on youtube.
 It slides in tempo almost imperceptibly between 172 BPM and 184 BPM.
-Compared to manually using a metronome to find BPMs, this script was able to get all the BPMs with only a single pass through the audio.
+Faster than manually using a metronome to find BPMs, this script was able to output all the BPMs with only a single listen of the audio.

-At this point in time, I've only made a single song, so there may likely be a better strategy for tackling this problem.
+At time of writing, I've only made a single song, so there is likely a better strategy for tackling this problem.
 This has been a good exercise nonetheless.

 Prerequisites: Python3 with `python-vlc`